 A Data owner is the entity (company or authority) which owns or produces data.
 It is liable for processing, aggregation, quantity and quality of the data.

+The three entities Metadata Creator, Publisher and Data Owner may be identical or not.

 Related to the DCAT-AP

-The following definitions are based on the original DCAT-AP specification.
+The following definitions are based on the original DCAT-AP specification and adopted to the Nap domain.

 An Application Profile is a specification that re-uses terms from one or more base standards, adding more specificity by identifying mandatory, recommended and optional elements to be used for a particular application, as well as recommendations for controlled vocabularies to be used.